libxml-raku/LibXML-raku/doc/Native.md

         $_ = Nil;
     }

 Otherwise, the object can usually be copied.
-That copy then needs to be free, to avoid
+That copy then needs to be freed, to avoid memory leaks:

-memory leaks:

     my LibXML::Namespace $ns .= new: :prefix<foo>, :URI<http://foo.org>;
     my xmlNs:D $native = $ns.native;